kes/blog/content/posts/project-euler-num-308.md

 To review a bit: we've been told that we are to pass in a seed number, also called the state, and that number is multiplied by the first fraction.
 If we get an integer, we return that integer.
 If not, we discard the calculation and move on to the next fraction and follow the same process:

--   multiple the state by the fraction, and if we get an integer then return it, otherwise, discard the calculation and move on.
+-   multiply the state by the fraction, and if we get an integer then return it, otherwise, discard the calculation and move on.

-If we exhaust all the fractions and hav not gotten an integer, the program halts.
+If we exhaust all the fractions and have not gotten an integer, the program halts.
 (However, if you look closely at Conway's ~~list of fractions~~ program, you can see that we will always get a new integer. _Hint_ look at the last fraction.)

 So, our function looks like this: